-It does not matter if the dreamer does not fulfill his dream.
-Only part of it may be fulfilled.
-'The process itself rewards the dreamer'
+It does not matter if the dreamer does not fulfill his dream, only part of it may be fulfilled.
+The process itself rewards the dreamer.

-These 2 themes expressed the belief that the aim of support was not limited to the care and protection of the individual with IDD as one might expect under the welfare model of disability.
-Nor did it reflect the need for rehabilitation and the teaching of functional skills as one might expect within the medical model.
-Instead, the 2 themes reflected the humanization model of disability where quality of life, autonomy, and turning ones dreams into future realities whether or not the actual dreams are realized as aims of the services and supports provided.
+These two themes demonstrated the belief that the aim of support was not limited to the care and protection of the individual with IDD as one might expect under the welfare model of disability, nor did it reflect the need for rehabilitation and the teaching of functional skills as one might expect within the medical model.
+Instead, the two themes reflected the humanization model of disability, in which the aims of services and supports are about quality of life, autonomy, and turning individuals’ dreams into future realities, regardless of whether or not the actual dreams are actually realized.

-The third content area was the Facing Challenges and Obstacles.
-Within this content area, 3 additional themes emerged.
-They were Theme 6 – The dreamer’s self doubt, Theme 7 -- Obstacles in the surrounding environment, and Theme 8 – The parents as a barrier.
+Content Area 3: Facing Challenges and Obstacles

+Within the third content area, three additional themes emerged: the dreamer’s self-doubt (Theme 6) and obstacles in the surrounding environment (Theme 7) and parents as a barrier (Theme 8).

-Theme 6 : The dreamer’s self-doubt
+Theme 6 : The Dreamer’s Self-Doubt

 Verbatim examples included:

-A person with disabilities has dreams, he has difficulty expressing them, for fear that his dreams will be interpreted as unrealistic or meaningless
+A person with disabilities has dreams, but he has difficulty expressing them for fear that his dreams will be interpreted as unrealistic or meaningless.

 That the dreamer will believe in his dream and the ability to fulfill it, even if there are difficulties in the way of achieving the dream, efforts will be made to overcome them.

-Theme 7: Obstacles in the surrounding the environment –
+Theme 7: Obstacles in the Surrounding the Environment

-Verbatim examples included
+Verbatim examples included:

-To fulfill any dream you need to remove barriers that inhibit action and “dare” to try and fulfill it
+To fulfill any dream you need to remove barriers that inhibit action and “dare” to try and fulfill it.

-The environment is not always encouraging or supportive
+The environment is not always encouraging or supportive.

-Obstacles rise when materializing the dream depends on others, external factors, that are not controlled by the dreamer.
-There, the difficulty arises in realizing the dream – like desires that clash or getting no consent for it or not achieving cooperation, - then the dream is forced to change its original character and is adapted to reality, which requires a certain concession and loss.
-Part of the right to dare to dream involves meeting with reality
+Obstacles arise when materializing the dream depends on others, external factors, that are not controlled by the dreamer.
+There, the difficulty arises in realizing the dream – like desires that clash or getting no consent for it or not achieving cooperation - then the dream is forced to change its original character and is adapted to reality, which requires certain concessions and losses.
+Part of the right to dare to dream involves meeting with reality.

-She (the dreamer) had no moral and financial support, nor did she get support from her direct caregiver
+She [the dreamer] had no moral or financial support, nor did she get support from her direct caregiver.

-Theme 8: The parents as a barrier-
+Theme 8: Parents as a Barrier

-Talk to the mother \ give me tools on how to present the plan and its meaning.
-How to best convey to the mother the plan, its meaning and its implications in order to receive full cooperation
+Talk to the mother / gave me tools on how to present the plan and its meaning.
+How to best convey to the mother the plan, its meaning and its implications in order to receive full cooperation.

-Parental disagreement.
-Parents are afraid of possible sexual abuse, so do not consent to the process (that the dream implies)
+Parental disagreement – parents are afraid of possible sexual abuse, so they do not consent to the process (that the dream implies).

-The program is feasible when there is a full mobilization of all the staff and family of the person, once everyone speaks the same “language” and everyone is recruited and focused on fulfilling the dream then there will be full cooperation with the dreamer
+The program is feasible when there is a full mobilization of all the staff and family of the person, once everyone speaks the same “language” and everyone is recruited and focused on fulfilling the dream, then there will be full cooperation with the dreamer.

-In my case, my tenant did not receive the support of the family and part of the difficulty in fulfilling her dream – to visit her care woman in the Philippines, was the opposition of the family.
+In my case, my tenant did not receive the support of the family, and part of the difficulty in fulfilling her dream – to visit her care woman in the Philippines – was the opposition of the family.

 He is a dreamer and has a dream to ride a motorcycle.
 After hanging the chart with the drawing of dream, and his father saw it, I was indirectly informed that the father wanted to fulfill his son’s dream, i.e. take over the operation.
 But it was not his dream, it was his son’s dream.
 The father has to withdraw from

 There’s also an interest in having a mother who keeps him really short.
-Involved in everything.
-Maybe he is less used to initiating new things because she usually decides for him.
+She is involved in everything.
+Maybe he is not used to initiating new things because she usually decides for him.